ilyakichigin/B_chr_characterizaton/README.md

-Pipeline containing set of tools designed to process Next Generation Sequence data obtained using DOP primers to get some statistics and graphs.
+Pipeline containing a set of tools processing Next Generation Sequence data obtained from Degenerate Oligonucleotide Primed PCR libraries of isolated (flow sorted or microdissected) chromosomes to get some statistics and graphs.
 Pipeline has been designed for B chromosome data analysis but may be used for any sequence data.
-Starting point and input for this pipeline is paired fastq files containing reads.
+Starting point and input for this pipeline is paired end fastq files containing reads.

 To start pipeline simply run main shell script with .txt file as argument.
 That .txt file should contain name of samples and of reference genomes for those samples and should have following format: